woohoolabs/yin/README.md

 ##### `AbstractCollectionDocument`

-It can be used for responses which return information about a collection of resources.
+It can be used for successful responses containing information about a collection of resources.

 ##### `AbstractErrorDocument`

-It can be used for responses which contain errors.
+It can be used for error responses.

 #### Transformers